patrick-llgc/Learning-Deep-Learning/paper_notes/mnasnet.md

 tl;dr: Search the neighborhood of MobileNetV2.

 #### Overall impression
 One of the main challenge of NAS is its vast search space.
 This paper uses [MobilenetsV2](mobilenets_v2.md) as a starting point and significantly reduces the search space.
+M stands for mobile.

 The algorithm can be seen as an evolution algorithm, just a glorified for loop.

+The performance is overtaken by [FBNet](fbnet.md) also published at <kbd>CVPR 2019</kbd>, which uses differentiable optimization method instead of training a controller.

 #### Key ideas
 - Combine model Accuracy and latency into a cost function $ACC(model) \times [LAT(model)/TAR]^w$, with w ranging from -0.07 (in MobilenetsV3 Large, or MNasNet-A1) to -0.15 (in MobilenetsV3 Small). -0.07 was obtained by observing that empirically model accuracy improves by 5% when doubling latency.